nilesecurity/nilesecure/README.md

 # nilesecure
 Network as a Security

 As the world becomes more connected and reliant on technology, businesses are constantly seeking new ways to improve their network infrastructure.
-One of the most promising solutions for organizations of all sizes is Network as a Service (NaaS).
+One of the most promising solutions for organizations of all sizes is <a href="https://nilesecure.com">Network as a Service</a> (NaaS).

 NaaS is a cloud-based networking solution that provides organizations with a range of benefits.
 These include increased scalability, reduced costs, and improved network security.
 NaaS solutions are particularly useful for organizations that have a distributed workforce, or those that need to manage multiple locations.